SingularityNET-Archive/documentation-automation/docs/index.md

 1. Start with [Repository Setup](/documentation-automation/setup-guide/repository-setup) to create the basic structure
 2. Follow each guide in sequence
-3. Check [Troubleshooting](testing-deployment.md#troubleshooting) if you encounter issues
+3. Check [Troubleshooting](troubleshooting.md#common-issues) if you encounter issues

-For advanced customization and features, check the [Advanced Topics](/documentation-automation/advanced/) section.
+For advanced customization and features, check the [just-the-docs documentation](https://just-the-docs.github.io/just-the-docs/)